bruvellu/cephalic-furrow/3-text/README.md

 **2021-04-23:**

 - Updates the introduction text to a more coherent story line.
 - Adds key missing modelling paper on the global role of the CF.
+- Revises the text of the first results section about ectopic folds.

 **2021-04-21:**

 - Incorporates Marina's suggestions to manuscript.
 - Updates wild type cauterization figure with MD annotations.
 - Updates the CF length plot control vs cauterized.

 **2021-04-20:**